AlekEagle/cumulonimbus-docs/src/api/admin/account.md

   - `id`

-    - The ID of the user's you wish to modify.
+    - The ID of the user.

 - Body